amb0070/CRET/README.md

 - Built from scratch with new ideas for analysis mechanisms.
 - The unique tool with easy identification and tagging of the packets.
 - Comfortable analysis using a GUI.
-- Internal project management qith SQLite database.
+- Internal project management with SQLite database.
 - RAW Sniffing.
-- Real-time graphical Sniffing
+- Real-time graphical sniffing.
-- Posibility to configure to ignore unusefull packets when sniffing.
+- Posibility to configure to ignore unuseful packets when sniffing.
 - Posibility to split byte values to help identification of the data.
 - JSON import and export for identified packets.